June 7, 2025

 Preparing for the architecture entrance exams like the National Aptitude Test in Architecture is not challenging if you follow a well-structured study schedule and preparation strategy.

-This post shall guide you through the best NATA Study Plan provided by our experts at Creative Edge (a pioneer in providing the best online guidance for architecture entrance exams) to ease out your preparation.
+This post shall guide you through the best NATA Study Plan 2026 provided by our experts at Creative Edge (a pioneer in providing the best online guidance for architecture entrance exams) to ease your preparation.

 As per the Paper Pattern for the NATA, the question paper comprises two parts: Part A comprises Maths and Aptitude, while Part B comprises drawing.